 About this programme

-This is a nationally recognised qualification designed specifically for the fencing industry.
+This is a nationally recognised qualification designed specifically for the fencing industry, in association with Fencing Contractors NZ.
 The programme itself will be a combination of in-work, site visit, online, and block course learning, designed with the hands-on workers of the industry in mind.

 The programme will have a total of four two day block courses bi-monthly (one for each topic excluding rural vehicles which will be run separately), and the programme will run to its completion over a twelve month period.